When you should have a cervical screening test

 - aged 45 to 60 years - every 5 years

-We may also ask you to have more frequent screening tests - in 12 months - if there is a need for extra monitoring.
+We may also ask you to have more frequent screening tests - in 12 months.
+But this will only be if we feel that there is a need for extra monitoring.

 If you are aged 25 to 60 and have never had a cervical screening test, you can make an appointment with a registered GP, doctor or clinic to have one.